Summer Day Camp

 Theresa has performed in “Hot Feet”, the Broadway musical conceived, choreographed, and directed by Maurice Hines, featuring music from Earth, Wind & Fire.

-Paul Smith is a very skilled pianist, singer, conductor, songwriter and teaches and conducts a chorus in Tortola, British West Indies.
+Paul Smith is a very skilled pianist, singer, conductor, songwriter and teaches, directs and conducts a chorus in Florida.

 The campers will also get to create art projects from diverse cultures including painting, ceramics and the potter’s wheel and use other art mediums.

-On Friday at noon we will have a beautiful Art Show, performances by all the campers and our Visiting Artists, educational speakers, the Unveiling of our Large Papier Mache’ Endangered Animal and our end of Summer party.
-We hope that you will join us and bring all your relatives, friends and the community for our end of summer gathering and Celebration.
+Dear Parents, Relatives, Friends and Community, On Friday at noon we will have a beautiful Art Show, performances by all the campers and our Visiting Artists, educational speakers, the Unveiling of our Large Papier Mache’ Endangered Animal and our last week of Camp party.
+We hope that you will join us and bring all your relatives, friends and the community for our end of summer gathering and Celebration of our 36th summer.

 ❤️ ❤️ ❤️